What's Your Racket?

 What's Your Racket? is a 1934 American Pre-Code crime film directed by Fred Guiol and starring Regis Toomey, Noel Francis and J. Carrol Naish.
 It was produced on Poverty Row by independent studio Mayfair Pictures.

-Synopsis
+Plot

 Mae Cosgrove, a nightclub hostess, carries out a robbery on the safe of a gangster's palatial home.
 The man she has robbed suspects another gang leader of ordering the job, leading to a dispute between them.
 In fact she is the daughter of a man framed for robbery by the gangs who is trying to gain enough evidence to free him.